kelshin/Accompany/README.md

 Background:

-Our application is related to pregnancy.
-When the person is ready to be a father or mother, they always feel nervous and have no ideas what they should do or prepare for during their pregnancy.
-That’s why they need this application.
-One of the most important features is that we will give to-do lists for things they have to do/check in different trimesters.
-The information is reliable and provided by my mid-wife friend.
+Our application is designed to assist individuals during pregnancy.
+When someone is ready to become a parent, they often feel nervous and uncertain about what they need to do to prepare for the journey.
+This is where our application comes in handy.
+One of the most significant features is the provision of trimester-specific to-do lists, which guide users on the essential things they need to do or check.
+The information is reliable and has been provided by a trusted source, my midwife sister.